mverzilli/crystalla/README.md

 * Add rows at an arbitrary position (non-destructive).
 * Compare two matrices value-by-value: exact match or closeness (given absolute and relative epsilon values).
 * Invert matrices (destructive).
+* Solve system of linear equations.

 ## Development

 Currently it only supports development and usage on OS X.

 ## Contributing